breandan/breandan.github.io/public/docker_intro.md

 -rw-r--r-- 1 root root 0 May 21 21:32 new_file1
 ```

+This is a convenient way to share an image with others.
+Anyone with access to the repository can start using our image right as we left it, or create another image based on our own.
+Images can be created via the command line or by using something called a `Dockerfile`.

 ## Containers come from recipies

-The second way to create a Docker image is to write a recipe, called a Dockerfile.
-A Dockerfile is a text file that specifies the commands required to create a Docker image, typically by modifying an existing container image using a scripting interface.
+The second way to create a Docker image is to write a recipe, called a `Dockerfile`.
+A `Dockerfile` is a text file that specifies the commands required to create a Docker image, typically by modifying an existing container image using a scripting interface.
 They also have special keywords like `FROM`, `RUN`, `ENTRYPOINT` and so on.
 For example:

 ```
 $ echo -e '